WelfzTwingoFurs/WegTek3D/README.md

 -Tilemap world, with tiles of custom format;
 -Textured walls, stretchable scrolling sky texture, floor texture;
 -Changeable textures of any size;
+-Flying up and down;
 -Looking up and down;
--Flying up and down;
--Feet when you looks down;
+-Feet when you look down;
 -Viewbobbding, viewrolling, look-scaling options;
 -Depth shading option.

 Imperfections:
+-1 texture tilemap at a time;
 -No floors;
 -No sprite objects;
 -View distortion on movement;
+-Line spacing is imprecise;
 -Wall textures get fuzzy if near position 0,0;
--Thin collisions don't texture correctly;
+-Walls with thin collisions don't texture correctly;
--Line spacing is imprecise;
 -Wall textures only properly flipped on square walls;
 -Walls are infinitely tall, can't go over or see what's behind them;
+-Wall scaling slightly innacurate depending on texture size;
--PositionZ acts differently depending on texture size.
+-Position Z acts differently depending on texture size.

 ##################################################################################